SpenceKonde/DxCore/megaavr/libraries/Logic/README.md

 ### output
-Variable for changing the logic block output pin behavior.
+Property controlling the logic block output pin behavior.
 Note that the output of the logic block still can be used internally if the output pin is disabled.
+The pin's direction and output value are overridden, so you do not need to set the pin `OUTPUT` first.
 Accepted values:
 ```c++
 out::disable; // Disable the output GPIO pin.
 Useful when triggering an interrupt instead.